allgreed/kasprowicz.pro/content/now.md

 ![](/img/now/track.jpg)

+## Addendum: on what I'm actually doing now

+I've realised I omitted that bit initially.
+I think I'm roughly going through the same motions as previously.
+Except I wouldn't necessarily call it a job search - yes, I look for opportunities to trade skills for money, but there's an entrepreneurial vibe to it.
+I'm completing personal tasks, except now I see tangential progress.
+I entertain the idea of building something, conducting some research.
+Right now?
+I'm performing a balancing act in the electric circus of life.

 ## Call to action!
 Please do contact me if you:
 - have successfully implemented "job placeholder"
-- know about a personal CRM other than [Monica](https://www.monicahq.com) or used Monica.
+- know about a personal CRM other than [Monica](https://www.monicahq.com) or have used Monica.
 - remain intrigued by my approach to work.
 Offer insight.
 Desire nuanced conversation on the matter
 - are local and
     - interested in joining a mastermind group (although it *slowly* starts to look like we're having a good problem of too many people)